convox/docs/docs/introduction/getting-started.md

     $ convox switch MyCompany/production
     Switched to MyCompany/production

-Don't forget when you want to go back to local development to switch racks with `convox switch local`
+Don't forget when you want to go back to local development to switch Racks with `convox switch local`

 #### Create an app in your Rack